cd-public/Isadora/cond_loop_test/readme.txt

 5) [Local -> Daikon] Configure and run 2pass.py, with cleanup configured.

+    This directories 2pass has the 2nd pass commenting out, cleanup commented in, and spinfo cleanup commented out.
+The input also varies.

 6) [Daikon -> Fabricant] Consult 2pass.py generation and repeat loop beginning at step 2 with n = n+1

 Process Notes: